miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Added Humanity point and lines for giving Lily's items back to her.
 Lowered money available from Julius and the surf computer difficulty.
 Prevented Copper from suddenly having money and added bus to pier.
-Removed cop cars from the Santa Monica pier after the police left.
+Removed cop cars after the police left and added Die My Darling song.
 Prevented doing E's quest for dead E and fixed rain through bridge.
 Showed thin bloods on beach when looking down from the beachhouse.
 Made sure beachhouse thugs are dead if Mercurio appears at beach.